tychenjiajun/exif-ai/README.md

 import { execute } from "exif-ai";

 const options = {
+  tasks: ["description"], // List of tasks to perform
-  path: "example.jpeg", // Path to the input image file
+  path: "example.jpg", // Path to the input image file
-  provider: "ollama", // AI provider to use (e.g., 'ollama', 'zhipu', 'google')
+  provider: "ollama", // Name of the AI provider to use
-  model: "moondream", // Optional: Specific AI model to use (if supported by the provider)
   descriptionTags: [
     "XPComment",
     "Description",
     "ImageDescription",
     "Caption-Abstract",
-  ], // Optional: EXIF tags to write the description to
+  ], // List of EXIF tags to write the description to
-  tagTags: ["Subject", "TagsList", "Keywords"], // Optional: EXIF tags to write the tags to
+  tagTags: ["Subject", "TagsList", "Keywords"], // List EXIF tags to write the tags to
-  descriptionPrompt: "请使用中文描述这个图片。", // Optional: Custom prompt for the AI provider to generate description
+  descriptionPrompt: "Describe this landscape photo.", // Custom prompt for the AI provider to generate description
-  tagPrompt:
-    "Tag this image based on subject, object, event, place.
-Output format: <tag1>, <tag2>, <tag3>, <tag4>,  <tag5>,  ..., <tagN>", // Optional: Custom prompt for the AI provider to generate tags
+  tagPrompt: "Tag this image based on subject, object, event, place.", // Custom prompt for the AI provider to generate tags
-  verbose: false, // Optional: Enable verbose logging for debugging
+  verbose: false, // Enable verbose output for debugging
-  dry: false, // Optional: Perform a dry run without writing to the file
+  dry: false, // Preview AI-generated content without writing to the image file
-  writeArgs: [], // Optional: Additional arguments for EXIF write task
+  writeArgs: [], // Additional ExifTool arguments for writing metadata
-  providerArgs: [], // Optional: Additional arguments for the AI provider
+  providerArgs: [], // Additional arguments for the AI provider
-  avoidOverwrite: true, // Optional: Avoid overwriting existing tags };
+  avoidOverwrite: false, // Avoid overwriting if EXIF tags already exist in the file
+  doNotEndExifTool: false, // Do not end ExifTool process after writing metadata
+  faceGroupIds: [], // List of face group IDs to use for face recognition };

 execute(options)